Sunday, April 08, 2007

 Disappointed that we did not find the bear, we returned to the surface at least happy with an excellent photography trip underground.
 In the bar that evening we happened to see some photographs taken a couple of days earlier in the same cave, and there were pictures of a great bear skeleton just lying on the floor!
 How could we have missed that?
 After finding out where exactly it was located, we made another visit one evening later in the week.
 This time we found the bear.
 It is quite large compared to the other animal skeletons we found, but due to the bones having become calcified, it blends into the floor surprisingly well.
 We had to position our flashes at a low angle to cast shadows so that the skeleton stood out from the floor.

-Tony 'Badger' Radmal with the bear skeleton
+Tony 'Badger' Radmall with the bear skeleton

 Bear skeleton partially calcited into the floor